 Struck settled in a three-storey house at 23 Arlosorov Street in Hadar Hacarmel.
 It was designed by his friend Alexander Baerwald - one of the finest architects working in Israel at that time and designer of the original Technion building, the Israel Insitute of Technology.
 In that house Struck re-created his Berlin studio, gathering round him a group of students specializing in the various print techniques.
 Among them were Anna Ticho, Zvi Goldstein-Gali, Arie Erich Glass, Yosef Ehrlich, and Meir Ben-Uri.

 Today, Struck's fine home is deemed worthy of preservation for its great architectural and historic value.
 It looks out from the Carmel slopes over views of Haifa Bay and the Emek Zebulun.
-During 2012, after refurbishment and repairs that will preserve its original character, it will open as a museum retaining the vision and spirit of the house as it was in Struck's lifetime.
-This impressive house, in which the artist received public dignitaries and artists, is a combination of oriental and European elements - arched oriental windows, and painted floors that will be carefully restored during the renovations.
+During 2013, after refurbishment and repairs that preserves its original character, it is now open as a museum retaining the vision and spirit of the house as it was in Struck's lifetime.
+This impressive house, in which the artist received public dignitaries and artists, is a combination of oriental and European elements - arched oriental windows, and painted floors that were carefully restored during the renovations.

 The intention of the Museum is to illuminate all aspects of Struck's artistic, cultural and social life.
-His furniture and carpets, personal items and books will be integrated, as well as his oil paintings from Nathan Bernstein's collection and his works from the collection of the Haifa Museum of Art.
+His furniture and carpets, personal items and books are integrated, as well as his oil paintings from Nathan Bernstein's collection and his works from the collection of the Haifa Museum of Art.
 On the upper floor there will be a creativity centre for youth and children, and workshops for printing and etching, sculpture and painting.
 Changing exhibitions will present the many-faceted works of Struck himself, as well as various aspects of art history, focusing on the art of the print which he developed and to which he dedicated his life.

 The exhibitions will concentrate on subjects, ideas, and the cultural concepts of the modern age.
 The framework of the displays will be an introduction to the works of Struck and of artists working today in the print genre in Israel and elsewhere, an attempt to create a dialogue between periods and points of view.